 The program is in operation six days of the week (with the exception of Tuesdays and Chuseok holidays (September 12-14)).
 Reservations can be made anytime during the period of operation (September 4-November 30) starting on August 30.
-For foreigners who are interested in Korean history and culture, family of marriage immigrants, and disabled persons, the program will be run, even for one person.
+The program will be operated for foreigners who are interested in Korean history and culture, families of marriage immigrants, disabled persons, and even for just a single person.
 English commentary is available for each course and wheelchair-using disabled individuals should be accompanied by a guardian.
 The meeting places for each course will be the nearby subway stations of major cultural artifacts, and the length of operation for each of the 12 walking courses is an average of two hours.

 For more information, call the Management Office of the Hangang History Exploration Program at ☏82-70-4290-6967 or visit the program’s website (http://visit-hangang.seoul.kr).

 |Yanghwanaru-gi – Jeoldusan Martyrs’ Shrine||Nanjikkotseom-gil – Nanji Hangang Park|

 |All on Foot||Course 1||Gwangnaru-gil||The Beginning of Gyeonggang River & War||Earthen Fortification in Pungnap-dong – Statue of Mrs. Domi – Monument Engraved with Seogeojeong’s Poem Praising Gwangjin – Gwangjingyo 8th Avenue – Hankang Hotel – Gwangnaru Station (Line 5)|